TimeHorizonProtocol/Time-Horizon-Protocol/README.md

 2. **ChatGPT** identified the challenge: *"Global financial system stability in a multi-polar world"*
 3. **All models brainstormed** intervention mechanisms, transparency layers, and implementation strategies
 4. **DeepSeek** transformed concepts into working code
+5. **Grok and Claude** have fine-tuned the code several times
-5. **Martin Bogner** orchestrated the collaboration and refined the system
+6. **Martin Bogner** orchestrated the collaboration and refined the system

 **Result:** A proof-of-concept that shows collaborative AI can solve complex regulatory challenges.